 To pleat by hand, pin the pleats in place so they don’t move as you sew them.
 Pressing the pleats with an iron will also help avoid slippage.
 Again, sew less than ½” from the top edge.
 Make your stitches small enough to keep the pleats in place.
 Backstitching will hold the pleats better than a regular basting stitch.

-Reconstructing History produces historical patterns and historical clothing for reenactors, Steampunks, and historical costume enthusiasts.
+Reconstructing History produces historical patterns for reenactors, Steampunks, and historical costume enthusiasts.
 Exacting in historical detail and authenticity, RH patterns are the best on the market.
-And every pattern comes with our toll-free help line: 1-866-518-1558.
-Come to Reconstructing History for all your historical pattern and costuming needs!
+And every pattern comes with our help line: 1-340-201-6579.
+Come to Reconstructing History for all your historical pattern needs!